-First Tin PLC. a tin development company with advanced.
-Iow capex projects in Germany and Australia. is pleased to announce that its 100% owned subsidiary, Taronga Mines Pty Ltd ("TMPL"), has applied for two new Exploration Licences ("EL") near its Taronga Tin Project ("Taronga") in Australia.
+First Tin PLC. a tin development company with advanced, low capex projects in Germany and Australia, is pleased to announce that its 100% owned subsidiary, Taronga Mines Pty Ltd ("TMPL"), has been granted two new Exploration Licences ("ELs") near its Taronga Tin Project ("Taronga") in Australia.

-As a result of TMPL's proactive monitoring strategy, the Company was able to apply for two newly available licences, ELA 6814 and ELA 6836.
-Together they cover around 195 km2 of prospective ground, taking TMPL's total area under tenure in the Emmaville district to around 752 km2, assuming they are granted.

-The two licences cover numerous old hard rock and alluvial tin workings within and adjacent to the Mole Creek Leucogranite - the main source of tin mineralisation in the district.
-Several interesting targets are already identified including (Figure 1):
+As a result of TMPL's proactive monitoring strategy, the Company applied for two newly available licences, ELA 6814 and ELA 6836 in late 2024 and together they cover around 195 km of prospective ground.
+The licences cover numerous historical hard rock and alluvial tin workings within and adjacent to the Mole Creek Leucogranite - the district's main source of tin mineralisation.